-Everything we do in life is a choice...I choose to get fit & healthy.
+Everything we do in life is a choice...I can't blame others for my thoughts or actions.

 Faith is taking the first step-even when you don't see the whole staircase.
+Martin Luther King, Jr.

 Hi Team, I've learned to incorporate exercise into my daily routine and it keeps me sane and healthy.
 I run, do exercise dvds, and go to kickboxing classes.
 Two weeks ago I noticed that my ankle (above the bone) started hurting.

 I'm in a bit of denial and thought that it was a mild sprain that would correct itself.
 After icing, lessening impact and elevating - it still freaking hurts.

 Any suggestions on what this could be and what type of doctor I should consult (physical therapist, chiro, general doc., etc.)?
 I just don't want to be told that I can't exercise.

 SparkPeople, SparkCoach, SparkPages, SparkPoints, SparkDiet, SparkAmerica, SparkRecipes, DailySpark, and other marks are trademarks of SparkPeople, Inc. All Rights Reserved.
 No portion of this website can be used without the permission of SparkPeople or its authorized affiliates.